 Requesting a National Interest Exception (NIE)

-CURRENT WAIT TIME: 21 DAYS.
-SUBMIT YOUR NIE REQUEST AT LEAST THREE WEEKS BEFORE ANTICIPATED TRAVEL DATE!
+CURRENT WAIT TIME: 7 DAYS.
+SUBMIT YOUR NIE REQUEST AT LEAST ONE WEEK BEFORE ANTICIPATED TRAVEL DATE!

 PLEASE READ ALL INSTRUCTIONS BELOW THOROUGHLY BEFORE APPLYING.
-INCOMPLETE / INCORRECT REQUESTS WILL DELAY YOUR CASE.
+INCOMPLETE NIE APPLICATIONS WILL DELAY YOUR CASE.

 STEP 1: CONFIRM YOUR PHYSICAL PRESENCE.
 U.S. Embassy Vienna will only consider NIE applicants who are physically present in Austria with legal status such as Austrian citizens, permanent or temporary residents holding a valid “Aufenthaltstitel” residency card, valid student or work visa, or EU citizens in Austria with valid “Meldezettel” long-term registration of residence.
 All other travelers, please contact the nearest U.S. Embassy or Consulate General in your country of residence.
 If you qualify but are currently in the United States, please wait until you return to Austria before submitting your NIE request

 STEP 2: Send an email to ConsulateVienna@state.gov with the subject line “NIE mm-dd-yyyy,” replacing the letters with the month, day and year of your intended travel date.
 For example, “NIE 12-25-2021″ if you are traveling on December 25, 2021.

 Your NIE e-mail MUST contain all the following: